jamescoleuk/lk/README.md

    1. The name of the script being run (`$(basename "$0")`).
 E.g. in `./script some_function` it will be `script`.
    2. The parameters to the shell command as issued by the user (`"$@"`).
 This will be the function name and args, e.g. in `./script.sh some_function some_args` it will be `some_function some_args`.
 This is for validation.
 2. `|| "$@"` is the fall back for when `runsh` returns a non-zero exit code.
 This is suppsoed to happen.
 It is how the function ends up getting run. `runsh` will validate the function name and return a non-zero exit code if it exists.
 When this happens `"$@"` will execute, which is a quick bash way to run the actual function.

+## Finding bash files
+### Testing for binaries
+We don't want binaries because we won't be reading any functions from them.

+For testing I took the smallest binary from my `/usr/bin` and copied it into `./tests/`

+### Testing for bash files!